 (1st Maryland Infantry Battalion)

-The monument to the Confederate Second Maryland Infantry is southeast of Gettysburg on Culp’s Hill.
-(39.816695° N, 77.218242° W; map; Tour map: South Culp’s Hill) A marker showing the extent of the advance of the battalion is a short distance to the west in the saddle between upper and lower Culp’s Hill.
+The monument to the Confederate 2nd Maryland Infantry is southeast of Gettysburg on Culp’s Hill.
+(South Culp’s Hill tour map) A marker showing the extent of the advance of the battalion is a short distance to the west in the saddle between upper and lower Culp’s Hill.

 This was the first Confederate monument on the battlefield and met a great deal of resistance from the battlefield commission authorities.
 It was finally allowed to be erected and was dedicated in 1884.
 But the commission required it to be designated as the “2nd Maryland Infantry” even though the unit was known as the First Maryland Battalion at the time of the battle.

 The reason given was there were already two Union regiments designated as the First Maryland (First Maryland Potomac Home Brigade and First Maryland Eastern Shore), and the Confederate 1st Maryland Battalion had been redesignated as the Second Maryland Regiment in 1864.
 So the monument was erected to the “2nd MD.
 INFANTRY C.S.A.”
 But a close examination of the monument just above the unit designation shows an unofficial but professionally carved correction.
 The position marker refers to the “1st MD.
 BATTALION C.S.A.”

 The battalion was commanded by Lieutenant Colonel James Herbert until he was wounded on July 2nd.
 Major William Goldsborough then took over until he, too was wounded.
 Captain Murray having been killed, Captain Torsch then briefly led the battalion until relieved by Captain James P. Crane.
 The battalion brought 400 men to the field in eight companies, losing 56 killed, 118 wounded and 15 missing.